KML Placemark Placement¶

 As an example consider the following square polygon with its placemark icon.
 When the polygon is entirely in the viewport the placement is good.

 When the polygon moves out of the viewport the icon is lost as in the following figure:

 true only the part of the geometry intersecting the viewport is considered.

 Sampling for internal point¶

-KMCENTROID_CONTAIN option determines whether point chosed for the centroid must fall within
+KMCENTROID_CONTAIN option determines whether point chosen for the centroid must fall within

 the feature geometry.
-For irregularily shaped geometries (like a “C” shaped polygon) the default centroid calculation will fall outside of the geometry.
+For irregularly shaped geometries (like a “C” shaped polygon) the default centroid calculation will fall outside of the geometry.
 The option is set to either

 false.
 The default value is

 In order to find a contained point of a polygon a sampling tequnique is used where a number of points

 are chosen until one is found that falls within the polygon.
 The